-You recently decided to look at eating disorder treatment centers and want to start your recovery or help a loved one who needs it.
-Congratulations on making that decision and a huge first step!
+You recently decided to look at eating disorder treatment centers to begin your recovery or help a loved one get started with theirs.
+Congratulations on making that decision–and huge first step!

-If you need some guidance with navigating the path to recovery amidst COVID-19, the following questions will help you find the right treatment plan.
+If you need some guidance with navigating the path to recovery amidst COVID-19, the following questions will help you assess your risk factors while in residential treatment.

-The first question you should ask is whether inpatient treatment is the best option.
-You should consider what eating disorder is present, and how effects from COVID-19 may influence it.
+The first question you should ask yourself is whether inpatient treatment is the best option.
+You should consider which eating disorder you are struggling with, and how effects from COVID-19 may influence treatment.

-An example would be social distancing.
-While it is important to follow this regulation, it can increase social isolation, which makes it harder to access a support system.
+One factor to consider would be social distancing.
+While social distancing is imperative for slowing the spread of COVID-19, it can increase social isolation, which makes it harder to access a support system.
 This would make outpatient recovery difficult, especially when feeling challenged by an eating disorder while living alone or otherwise having minimal contact with your loved ones and healthcare professionals.
-In this case, residential treatment could be a better option since you will live at the facility and have access to clinicians or other staff members at all times.
+In this case, residential treatment may be the ideal option since you would live at the treatment facility and have access to clinicians or other staff members at all times.

-You should also consider how severe the eating disorder is.
+You should also consider how severe your eating disorder is.
 Generally, more severe cases require residential treatment.
-If you are malnourished, dangerously underweight, or experiencing physical complications, seek emergency care at a hospital.
+If you are malnourished, dangerously underweight or experiencing physical complications, seek emergency care at a hospital.
 Depending on how you respond to immediate treatment, residential eating disorder treatment may be the natural next step.

-In any situation, make sure that you consult with a doctor about the most effective options, as everyone is different.
+In any situation, make sure that you consult with a doctor about the most effective options for you, as everyone is different.
 If you would like to consider online treatment options, Seeds of Hope is offering all outpatient services through teletherapy.

 Another major factor to consider is underlying health conditions.
-Increased risk factors from COVID-19, such as being immunocompromised or having asthma, can make getting treatment for an eating disorder difficult.
-Finding appropriate residential care can seem especially challenging.
-You don’t want to risk potential exposure to the COVID-19 virus by traveling to a treatment center.
+Increased risk factors for COVID-19, such as being immunocompromised or having asthma, can make getting treatment for an eating disorder difficult.
+Finding appropriate residential care can seem especially challenging as you wouldn’t want to risk potential exposure to the COVID-19 virus by traveling to a treatment center.

 If you have decided that a residential treatment program is the correct path to follow, then the next step is to decide which center to choose.
 One way to do this is to evaluate how each residential treatment center is responding to COVID-19.

-For instance, our residential treatment facility at Lake Ariel is taking several precautions to prevent the spread of COVID-19, including two separate screenings for incoming clients: once during the Level of Care Assessment and again on the day the person is admitted.
+For instance, our residential treatment facility at Lake Ariel is taking several precautions to prevent the spread of COVID-19, including two separate screenings for incoming clients: once during the level of care assessment and again on the day you admitted.

-- Reading reviews – Google My Business, Yelp, and others will help provide perspective.
+- Reading reviews – Google My Business, Yelp and other online review platforms will help provide perspective and real-world experiences;

-- Exploring virtual tour options – Some centers have walkthroughs of their facilities available online.
+- Taking virtual tours – Some centers have walkthroughs of their facilities available online;

 - Reading about the programming – Finding out what structure and techniques a center uses will give insight into if the treatment center is right for you.

-Overall, make sure you focus on which center and program would be the most beneficial for the current situation.
+Overall, make sure you focus on which center and program would be the most beneficial for your current situation.